Andrich And Schick Late Show Keeps Title On Track For Unbeaten Leverkusen

 The point provisionally takes Leipzig into fourth past Dortmund, ahead of their visit to Bayern.

-"I can't hear another word about expected goals -- we just didn't take our chances," lamented Leipzig's David Raum.

-New Wolfsburg manager Ralph Hasenhuettl, the former Southampton coach, claimed victory in his first match in charge, 2-0 at Werder Bremen.
+New Wolfsburg manager Ralph Hasenhuettl defeated a 10-man Werder Bremen 2-0 away, the former Southampton coach claiming victory in his first match in charge.

-Bremen were reduced to 10 men just before half time following a last-man foul from Anthony Jung.
-Maxence Lacroix put the Wolves in front shortly afterwards.
+Bremen were reduced to 10 men just before halftime following a last-man foul from Anthony Jung, with Maxence Lacroix putting the Wolves in front shortly afterwards.

-Lacroix was sent off in the second half, but Wolfsburg's Lovro Majer sealed the win.
+Lacroix was sent off in the second half, but Wolfsburg's Lovro Majer scored to seal the win.

 Freiburg took a step towards European qualification in long-serving coach Christian Streich's final season at the club with a 3-0 win at Borussia Moenchengladbach.